Maronato/vue-toastification/README.md

 });
 ```

-As you can see, we can either just pass a string or define classes, children and tags for our icons.
+As you can see, we can either just pass a string or define classes, children, and tags for our icons.

 When you just pass a string, for example `fas fa-rocket`, the rendered component will look like:
 ```html